ttp0513/ai110-module3show-musicrecommendersimulation-starter/content_based_recommender_dataset_analysis.md

 `id`, `title`, `artist`, `genre`, `mood`, `energy`, `tempo_bpm`, `valence`, `danceability`, and `acousticness`.

-This project added 50 synthetic songs and three fields:
+This project added 50 synthetic songs and five fields:

-- `release_year` for era preferences
+- `release_year` for era preferences and derived decade groupings
 - `duration_seconds` for track-length preferences
 - `instrumentalness` for vocal-versus-instrumental preferences
+- `popularity` for optional mainstream-versus-discovery preferences
+- `liveness` for optional studio-versus-live-performance preferences

 The added values are synthetic classroom data inspired by common music-catalog and audio-analysis structures.
 They are not official measurements from Spotify, YouTube, artists, or recording labels.
-During dataset consolidation, only the genre and mood labels in rows 11-60 were normalized; the original 10 starter rows were preserved exactly.
+Popularity does not represent real stream counts or chart performance, and liveness was not produced by an audio-analysis model.
+During dataset consolidation, only the genre and mood labels in rows 11-60 were normalized.
+Adding popularity and liveness appended new values without changing the 13 fields already stored for any song, including the original 10 starter rows.

+Release decade is derived from `release_year` rather than stored or scored separately.
+This avoids counting the same era preference twice while retaining the more precise year value.

 ### Coverage